corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/node/collaborative-recovery/ledger-recovery/performance.md

 # Performance

-The Ledger Recovery flow has been optimised to support large-scale recovery of transactions (internal testing has been conducted using tens of thousands of transactions).
+The Ledger Recovery flow has been optimised to support large-scale recovery of transactions.
 This has been accomplished using a combination of:
 * parallelism: when recovering against more than one peer.
 * batching at several layers: reconciliation window, across-the-wire transfer of records and transactions, and database transactional updates.